How Does Mold Exposure Affect Children?

 - Sore Throat

-Suppose your child develops these symptoms but doesn’t get better in a reasonable time.
+Suppose your child develops these symptoms but doesn’t get better quickly.
 In that case, it may be a sign that it’s caused by mold exposure, and you need to seek out the expert of a mold toxicity physician to run diagnostic testing and evaluate the levels of toxins in the child's body.

 Stachybotrys Chartarum exposure to children can cause some significant neurological effects.
 Mycotoxins release from the Stachybotrys mold and travel on the spores to be inhaled by the child without anyone being aware of mold hiding behind a wall, in the carpet, or air conditioning system of the home.